wyrover/Cpp_Loves_ASM/1_introduction/ReadMe.md

 had showed some special platform features.

-You ought to compare the differences between the Debug as well as Release Version
+You ought to compare the differences between the Debug Version as well as Release Version

 so that you can get a deeper feeling towards how C++ codes are working.